 I began PhD study in Philosophy at Leeds in October 2016, and work under the supervision of Prof Helen Steward and Dr Lea Salje.

-I'm very grateful to have received a School of Philosophy, Religion, and History of Science PhD Scholarship, which will support me for the duration of my studies.
+I am very grateful to have received support in the form of a PhD Scholarship from the School of Philosophy, Religion, and History of Science.

 For more information, including a copy of my CV, see my personal website.